Achieve your full potential thanks to Saxion’s modern learning facilities

 Study career counselling: 15%

 Do you want to experience Fashion and Textile Technologies?
-FTT offers you the possibility of a taster day.
+FTT offers you the possibility of a trial day.
 A student will guide you.
 Together you will visit theoretical an practical classes in the field of materials, collection and buying.
 Please contact Ms. Florien Ticheler.
-She will give you the name of a student and together you will plan a suitable date for the taster day.
+She will give you the name of a student and together you will plan a suitable date for the trial day.

 This four-year degree programme will turn you into a fashion and textile specialist.
 During your studies, you gain first-hand experience of working in the industry and you specialize by choosing a topic that is best-suited to your talents.